How Alcohol Impacts Your Sex Life

-The situation looks something like this: You’re out with on a date, the drinks are flowing and you’re feeling decidedly frisky.
+The situation looks something like this: You’re out with your boo, and the drinks are flowing.
+As you grind on the dance floor and do a few shots, you’re feeling decidedly more frisky.
 Somewhere between your third drink and that Cardi B song you love, you decide your date is definitely coming home with you.

 Advertisement